The Preacher's Son

 The Preacher's Son is the fourth studio album by Haitian rapper Wyclef Jean, released on November 4, 2003.
 The album, which was co-produced by Jean and long-time collaborator Jerry 'Wonda' Duplessis, combines elements of hip hop, reggae and reggae fusion, and uses a number of samples, including the Motown-inspired "Industry", which samples "What Becomes of the Brokenhearted".
-The album contains guest appearances of the likes of Missy Elliott, Patti LaBelle, Rah Digga and Redman, as well as a guitar feature by Carlos Santana on the song "Three Nights In Rio".
+The album contains guest appearances of the likes of Missy Elliott, Patti LaBelle, Rah Digga and Redman, as well as a guitar feature by Carlos Santana on the song "Three Nights in Rio".

 Three singles were released from the album.
-The lead single, "Party to Damascus", was the only single served to international radio.
+The lead single, "Party to Damascus", was the only single served to international radio and reached the top 30 of the UK Singles Chart.
 "Industry" served as a European-only single, with some territories, including Germany, releasing it as a double A-side with "Party to Damascus".
-"Take Me As I Am" was released as a U.S. radio single in March 2004, with a new "Urban Remix" being serviced to certain radio stations.
+"Take Me as I Am" was released as a US radio single in March 2004, with a new "Urban Remix" being serviced to certain radio stations.